Who We Are

 Learn More About the Study »

 These two comprehensive reports are a compilation of results from public interest research projects conducted to advance the development and effective transfer of new technologies to modernize the electric power transmission system.

 Modernizing the Grid: Research to Improve Infrastructure, Operations, and Planning »

 Technology Transfer Project Final Report, Review Draft »

-CEC Funds occupant-responsive HVAC controls
+CEC funds occupant-responsive HVAC controls

-The California Energy Commission has awarded CIEE and its partners $1.6 million for innovative research that will optimize HVAC control systems and deliver more comfortable, energy-efficient indoor environments.
+The California Energy Commission awarded CIEE and its partners $1.6 million for innovative research that will optimize HVAC control systems and deliver more comfortable, energy-efficient indoor environments.
 Learn more »

-The US Department of Energy had awarded three years of electric grid stability research funding to CIEE and its collaborators at i4Energy.
+The US Department of Energy awarded three years of electric grid stability research funding to CIEE and its collaborators at i4Energy.
 Learn more »

 7th Annual, 2013 BECC Conference,